Username-Red/cse210-project/README.md

 # cse210-student-template
-This is the starter code for students in CSE 210.
+This WAS the starter code for students in CSE 210, but has since been changed.

 This repository contains the starter code for many different projects.
 They are arranged as follows: